malekcellier/dotfiles/README.md

 ## Background

-This repo contains my dotfile configuration, allowing for a consistent computing experience across multiple machines.
+This repo contains my dotfile configuration, allowing for a consistent coding experience across multiple machines.
 In my normal workflow, I use ``macos``, ``ubuntu``, and ``Windows 11`` and I want to minimize the differences between my experience in those environments.

 As much as possible, I use the ``XDG`` base directory specification by setting the environment variable ``XDG_CONFIG_HOME`` like so: